AdobeDocs/experience-platform.sv-SE/help/landing/api-authentication.md

 This [Medium post](https://medium.com/adobetech/using-postman-for-jwt-authentication-on-adobe-i-o-7573428ffe7f) describes how you can set up Postman to automatically perform JWT authentication and use it to consume Platform APIs.
 -->

-## Systemadministratörer: Bevilja utvecklare och API-åtkomstkontroll med Experience Platform-behörigheter {#grant-developer-and-api-access-control}
+## Systemadministratörer: Bevilja utvecklare och API-åtkomstkontroll med Experience Platform behörigheter {#grant-developer-and-api-access-control}

 >[!NOTE]
 >